 Operational & Liquidity Risk: Every banking process can become faster and more effective.
 Among other things, banks can use advanced analytics to provide faster and more accurate responses to regulatory requests and give teams analytics-enhanced decision support

 Banks deal with very stringent compliance and regulatory requirements.
 This has a lot to do with the scope of downside risk that they are subjected to.
-Know-your-customer (KYC) data Analysis is very important both for meeting the regulatory requirements as well as a way for risk mitigation.
-These BI tools help Anti-money Laundering (AML) Analysts to efficiently identify and monitor any suspicious account holder.
+Know-your-customer (KYC) Analysis is very important both for meeting the regulatory requirements as well as a way for risk mitigation.
+These BI tools help Anti-money Laundering (AML) Analysts efficiently identify and monitor any suspicious account holder.

 Like any other business, finance is the heart of any business.
-In the case of banks, it is even more impactful as apart from managing the day to day banks operations they also need to take care of their customer’s financial requirements.
+In the case of banks, it is even more impactful as apart from managing the day-to-day bank's operations they also need to take care of their customer’s financial requirements.
 An analysis system can find the following use cases in a bank’s finances:

 Branch & Network Optimisation is important for cost savings as well as better customer experience.

 Sometimes it is required to approach an existing customer differently.
 Banks need to recommend new and optimized product portfolios for existing customers, and this information should reach them at the right time.
 Analysis of existing customers reveals the best strategies that have worked in the past and the same could be employed on net new customers.

-The BI systems can be used to

-With Deeper and more detailed profiles of customers, together with transactional and trading analytics, can improve the acquisition and retention of clients, as well as cross- and upselling.
+The BI systems can be used to deeper and more detailed profiles of customers, together with transactional and trading analytics can improve the acquisition and retention of clients, as well as cross- and upselling.

-Customer Portfolio and Segmentation analysis is another important use case of analytics systems.
+Customer Portfolio and Segmentation is another important use case of analytics systems.
 In order to sell to customers, they need to be segmented properly.
 Customer Segmentation for Financial Services companies looks like customers querying for a home loan or a car loan else it could be specific to a bank account such as a checking or a money market account.
 A relevant offer or call from the customer relationship manager can result in a successful conversion.
-Similarly, the audience list for launching any new offer can be toned down based on customers credit scoring.
+Similarly, the audience list for launching any new offer can be toned down based on customers' credit scoring.